Beat a Progressive Total-Loss Lowball in Alaska

-Alaska drivers using Auto ACV against Progressive recover an average of +$3,260.
-Progressive typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+Alaska drivers using Auto ACV against Progressive recover an average of +$5,300.
+Progressive opens with Mitchell WorkCenter Total Loss at 2–4 days — that first offer is the negotiation anchor, not the ceiling.

 How Progressive undervalues claims